evanmroche/python-book-scout/readme.md

 - Usage

 ## Usage

 - Explain how to use the project and provide examples.

 ## Features

 - List the main features of the project.

 ## Contributing

 - Explain how others can contribute to the project.

 ## License

-- Specify the license under which the project is distributed.
+- This project is distributed under the GNU General Public License.
+See LICENSE.md for more information.